softnanolab/hpc-tutorial/HPC-intro/README.md

 ### (b) running/monitoring/deleting jobs

 There are a set of special commands to communicate with the resource manager.
+Type these directly into the HPC terminal.

 - `qsub` - Submitting a *batch* job to the queue, we use the **q**ueue **sub**mit command.
     ```